Machine Learning Construction: implications to cybersecurity: Statistical Decision Theory

-Recalling (\ref{eq2}), and lifting the constraint on the response being quantitative, and setting another constraint by assuming it to be a qualitative (or categorical) variable gives rise to the classification problem.
-Now the loss function cannot be the squared-error loss function defined in (\ref{eq3}), since this has no meaning for categorical variables.
-Since $Y$ may take now a qualitative value from a set of size $k$, (see Section \ref{subsec:introduction}), the loss function can be defined by the matrix
+Recalling (\ref{eq2}), and supposing that the response is a qualitative (or categorical) variable, give rise to the classification problem.
+Now the loss function cannot be the squared-error loss function defined in (\ref{eq3}), because this has no meaning for categorical variables.
+Because $Y$ may take now a qualitative value from a set of size $K$ (Sec.~\ref{subsec:introduction}), the loss function can be defined by the matrix

-where the non-negative element $c_{ij}$ is the cost, the penalty or the price, paid for classifying an observation as $y_{j}$ when it belongs to $y_{i}$.
-In the field of medical decision making this is often called the \textit{utility matrix}.
+where the non-negative element $c_{ij}$ is the cost, the penalty, or the price, paid for classifying an observation as $y_{j}$ when it belongs to $y_{i}$.
 Under this assumption, the risk defined by (\ref{eq2}) can be rewritten for the categorical variables to be: